mikhailsal/ai-proxy/README.md

   }'
 ```

 The `model` field will be automatically mapped according to your `config.yml`.
+For example:

-For example, if you have `"gpt-4": "openai/gpt-4"` in your config, the request will be sent to OpenRouter with the model `openai/gpt-4`.
+- If `config.yml` has `"gpt-4": "openrouter:openai/gpt-4"`, the request will be sent to OpenRouter with `openai/gpt-4`.
+- If `config.yml` has `"gemini-pro": "gemini:gemini-1.5-pro-latest"`, the request will be sent to Gemini with `gemini-1.5-pro-latest`.
+- You can explicitly specify the provider: `"model": "openrouter:mistralai/mistral-small"` or `"model": "gemini:gemini-1.5-flash-latest"`.

 ## HTTPS Configuration